 About The Auckland Project

-This is the first time an independently-run heritage attraction and further education college have joined forces in this way.
+It is the first time an independently-run regeneration charity and further education college have joined forces in this way.

 The academy offers young people in the local area an opportunity to develop their skills whilst staying in education.

 Apprentices will gain hands-on experience in areas such as catering, horticulture, business, tourism and customer services.